 British Science Week 2025

-Resources to support early years setting exploring the British Science Week 2025 theme, 'change and adapt'!
+Resources to support your early years setting exploring the British Science Week 2025 theme, 'change and adapt'.

 What's here?

-Here, we’ve gathered a set of resources that are perfect to use with your little learners aged 3-5 years during British Science Week 2025.
-To align with this year’s theme, ‘Change and adapt’, these resources focus on sorting foods, seasons and growing plants that we can eat.
+Here we’ve gathered a set of resources that are perfect to use with your young learners aged 3-5 years during British Science Week 2025.
+To align with this year’s theme, ‘change and adapt’, these resources focus on sorting foods, seasons and growing plants that we can eat.

 These resources are designed to: